Exceptional thermoelectric properties in Na$_2$TlSb enabled by quasi-1D band structure: Discussion

-Despite the practical issues of realizing this material, we believe that Na$_2$TlSb merits further investigation due to its very attractive band structure, and one should intensify the hunt for similar less-toxic compounds.
-Further work should include assessing the dopability and possible dopants, followed by synthesis and experimental characterization.
-We believe the insights from this exotic band structure can serve to formulate advanced design principles for other materials.
-Critically, our study emphasizes how energy isosurfaces that are delocalized in $\mathbf{k}$-space tend to have reduced electron scattering.
-The chemical and electronic similarity to PbTe \cite{Brod_2020} could provide new insights into improving already well-established TE material, or aid the design of novel, superior materials.
+Despite the practical issues of realizing this material, our study represents an important addition to the investigation of electron scattering in materials with low-dimensional band structures \cite{Parker_2013,Bilc_2015,Dylla_2019,Park_2021,Brod_2021,Grimenes_2025}.
+While we do believe that Na$_2$TlSb itself merits further investigation due to its very attractive band structure, the study foremost calls for intensifying the hunt for material structures exhibiting low-dimensional features in the near gap regions, preferably also less-toxic compounds.
+Many of the specific findings should carry over to low-dimensional materials of the PbTe-prototype and related Heusler alloys, due to their similar bonding nature \cite{He_2019,Brod_2020,Brod_2021}, and help formulate design principles to improve these and other materials.
+Critically, our study emphasizes how energy isosurfaces that are delocalized in $\mathbf{k}$-space tend to exhibit low electron scattering, makes such materials promising.